 - Nerve damage - A pinched or damaged spinal nerve can refer pain signals to a joint.

-Conservative Care From Your Torrance Joint Pain Doctor
+Treatment: Conservative Care From Our Torrance Joint Pain Doctors

 Whether your joint pain is acute or chronic in nature, rest assured that many causes of joint pain can be addressed non-invasively.
-Your Torrance joint pain doctor at our clinic will use X-rays and other imaging techniques to get a detailed view of the joint's interior, looking for any visible signs of soft tissue damage, joint misalignment, or bone and cartilage degeneration.
+Our Torrance joint pain doctors will use X-rays and other imaging techniques to get a detailed view of the joint's interior, looking for any visible signs of soft tissue damage, joint misalignment, or bone and cartilage degeneration.
 We also note any exterior signs of trouble such as redness or swelling.
 An evaluation for your symptoms and your pain-free range of motion can help us determine the severity of your condition.

 Once we understand what's happening in that painful joint, we can develop a comprehensive joint pain treatment plan, starting with non-surgical pain management techniques such as: